By 1900, as a result of the Dawes Act and the Curtis Act, approximately one-half of land previously owned by Indian tribes was owned by whites.

 In 1973, the Public Service Company of Oklahoma proposed the Black Fox Nuclear Power Plant near Inola, Oklahoma.

-Oklahoma has capital punishment as a legal sentence since 1976.
-The state has had (between 1976 through mid-2011) the highest per capita execution rate in the nation.
+Oklahoma has had capital punishment as a legal sentence since 1976.

-In 1979, protestors disrupted the project construction of the Black Fox Nuclear Power Plant, several months after the Three Mile Island accident.
+In 1979, protestors disrupted construction of the Black Fox Nuclear Power Plant, several months after the Three Mile Island accident.

-During the 1980s, a collapse in the energy industry led to the loss of nearly 90,000 energy-related jobs between 1980 and 2000, severely damaging the local economy.
+During the 1980s, a collapse in Oklahoma's energy industry led to the loss of nearly 90,000 energy-related jobs.

-In 1980, TBN, a Christian religious television network, built its first entirely TBN-owned affiliate in Oklahoma City.
+In 1980, TBN, a Christian television network, built its first entirely TBN-owned affiliate in Oklahoma City.

-In 1982, the project for the Black Fox Nuclear Power Plant was cancelled after nine years of legal challenges.
+In 1982, the Black Fox Nuclear Power Plant project was cancelled after nine years of legal challenges.

-Since 1987, the Oklahoma City Pride Parade has been held annually in late June in the gay district of Oklahoma City on 39th and Penn.
+The Oklahoma City Pride Parade has been held annually in late June since 1987 in the gay district of Oklahoma City on 39th and Penn.

 In 1990, 95% of Oklahomans spoke only English at home.

-On April 19, 1995, the Oklahoma City bombing occurred, in which Timothy McVeigh detonated a large, crude explosive device outside the Alfred P. Murrah Federal Building, killing 168 people, including 19 children.
+On April 19, 1995, Oklahoma City was the site of the Oklahoma City bombing, in which Timothy McVeigh detonated a large, crude explosive device outside the Alfred P. Murrah Federal Building, killing 168 people, including 19 children.

 Between 2000 and 2010, the leading cities in population growth were Blanchard (172.4%), Elgin (78.2%), Jenks (77.0%), Piedmont (56.7%), Bixby (56.6%), and Owasso (56.3%).